 An Experienced Waco Criminal Lawyer Can Help

-If you are facing white-collar criminal charges, Brett Pritchard at The Law Office of Brett H. Pritchard in Waco, Texas, is a formidable criminal lawyer who is committed to aggressively advocating for your case’s most favorable resolution.
-We are on your side, so please do not wait to contact or call at 254-501-4040 for more information about how we can help you today.
+If you are facing white-collar criminal charges, Brett Pritchard at the Law Office of Brett H. Pritchard in Waco, Texas, is a formidable criminal lawyer who is committed to aggressively advocating for your case’s most favorable resolution.
+We are on your side, so please do not wait to contact us online or call us at (254) 781-4222 for more information about how we can help you today.